Boards for Roach

 These boards incorporate a large FPGA (Xilinx Virtex-5 in ROACH-1, or Virtex-6 in ROACH-2), memory, high-speed (10Gb/s) interconnect, and a standardized interface for data converters, allowing the development of highly compute-intensive instruments for radio astronomy and other scientific applications.
 CASPER maintains a large gateware library to permit streamlined implementation of complex designs using a high-level (Matlab Simulink) tool flow.

 Over the last several years I've developed a number of data conversion boards and a frequency conversion board for the ROACH family.
-The hardware and gateware designs are all open-source: source code, schematics, and PCB designs are available on the CASPER website.
+The hardware and gateware designs are all open-source: schematics are available here, and source code is available on the CASPER website.
 I build small quantities of some of these boards and offer them for sale, and sometimes have some in stock.